Funding energy improvements in community buildings

 - The Benefact Trust (formerly Allchurches Trust) offers financial support to Anglican churches, churches of other denominations, and the wider Christian community.

-- The National Lottery Heritage Fund funds a range of projects which connect community to heritage, with a historic buildings strand.
+- The National Lottery Heritage Fund funds a range of projects which connect communities to the country’s built heritage.